Deformation processes - An intensive course offered at the University of Tromsø (UiT)

 Costs covered for DEEP members

-All DEEP members will get their travel to and stay in Tromsø covered if they want to register for this course.
+All DEEP members will get their travel and accomodation costs in Tromsø covered if they want to register for this course.
+Contact DEEP at email@example.com for more information.